fdformula/MathlyLua/README.md

 Mathly makes Lua mathly and like MATLAB.
 It provides implementation of a group of commonly used MATLAB functions, for example, ones, zeros, rand, matrix operations, and even plot.
-They make coding and testing a thought/algorithm much easier then working in some other programming languages like C/C++ and Java.
+They make coding and testing a thought/algorithm much easier than working in other programming languages.
 If there is anything I like MATLAB, these tools are.

 With provided functions, it is much easier and faster to do math,